Alexious-sh/fan-daemon/README.md

 Use the standard Linux image on your Jetson Nano.

 ## How to install:

-The code is contained in a Code::Blocks project.
-You do not need to install Code::Blocks to build the project.
-To build without Code::BLocks cd into the project directory and execute
+To build, just run:

-    make all
+    make

-This will build the project and place the executable in the project's ./bin/Release directory.

-If you have Code:Blocks you can load the project into Code::Blocks,select the Release build and build the project.

-Once you have built the project from the project directory exceute the install script.
+Once you have built the project, run the install script:

     ./install.sh